Many entrepreneurs and business owners make mistakes when they rush to start a business before considering important details.

 It’s easy to lose credibility – and investors – if you’re making claims you can’t fully support.

-3. Know your market and your competition
+3. Know your target market and your competition

 Some business owners avoid talking about potential competitors.